Your age, the history of your injury, a description of your shoulder

 of any previous evaluation and treatment will all help your doctor

 bursitis may occur in people younger than 40 who

-overuse the shoulder over a short period of time, people whose jobs require a
+overuse the shoulder over a short period of time, in people whose jobs require a

-lot of overhead reaching or lifting objects to shoulder height, or those who
+lot of overhead reaching or lifting objects to shoulder height, or in those who

 have had a previous shoulder injury (dislocation or broken bone).
 Rotator cuff